-I first heard the song “I am Woman” when I was very young and it was somewhat of an anthem for me.
+I first heard the song “I am Woman” when I was very young, it was somewhat of an anthem for me.
 It gave me courage and made me instantly proud to be a woman even if my credentials at the time and my mother’s chastisement said otherwise.
 This is my ode to us.
 The givers of life and the makers of the household.
 Indeed, hear us roar.
 Hear our hearts beat as strong as the loudest drum.
 Look at the paths we tread, our footsteps heavy from the burdens we bear.
-It is not a mistake that nature is a mother, and no mistake that we are able to birth children.
+It is not a mistake that nature is a mother and no mistake that we are able to birth children.
 We are power.
 Our words, our ways, our weaknesses.
 They are our strength.

 I am proud to be a black woman.
 It’s a badge of honor.
 I feel like I am in an elite group that God ordained.
 I am blessed to be what I am and who I am.
 This month is a chance to reflect on how women have shaped the past, present, and will shape the future.
-We make the earth spin on its axis and do not let anyone tell you anything different.
+We make the earth spin on its axis and do not let anyone tell you differently.
 This ode is a battle cry.
 Words will never be enough, a month is not enough.
 Life will never give us what we have given to it.
 We fight every day of our existence for equal treatment, wages, and rights that we have more than earned.
-Nevertheless we keep on persisting.
+Nevertheless, we keep on persisting.

 We laugh at double standards, we laugh at stupid labels, and we keel over at anyone who questions the power that lives in us.

 Hear.
 Us.
 Roar.